Mechanics of Biological Materials,

 ABOUT ME

 I approach my work by asking: how can scientific resources be used to answer questions with interdisciplinary impact?
-Some days, I wear the hat of an experimentalist studying the mechanics of human tissue in the Cohen Lab for Nonlinear Solid Mechanics.
+Some days, I wear the hat of an experimentalist studying the mechanics of biological tissue in the Cohen Lab for Nonlinear Solid Mechanics where I completed my PhD in September 2024.
 Other days, I approach this through the lens of science policy, discussing how scientists and engineers can be involved in government policy making from the local to federal levels.
-All the while, I work in my local community as a communication fellow and department liaison providing peer coaching in technical communication from the department qualifying exam, to journal manuscripts.
+All the while, I focus on technical communication, having worked as a communication fellow and department liaison at MIT providing peer coaching in technical communication from the department qualifying exam, to journal manuscripts.

 Improving human health and welfare, and enabling the teams around me, are common themes amongst many of the projects I have worked on.